 Our curriculum provides the space for students to explore, develop and excel; they are able to experience learning on a greater level: developing their character, meeting challenging aspirations and securing the strongest of foundations.

 By creating a curriculum that is made for the individual we ensure we put students first, raise standards and transform lives.

 Our curriculum reflects the ambitious intentions of the National Curriculum.
-Students begin their secondary experience studying a rich programme of English, maths, science, geography, history, one or two modern foreign languages, physical education, computer science, religious education and citizenship studied through our RE/Life programme and a range of expressive arts including art, music, drama or dance and technology subjects such as food, textiles, resistant materials etc.
+Students begin their secondary experience studying a rich, academic programme of English, maths, and science in which they will continue through a single five-year curriculum.
+They follow a broad range of subjects including: geography, history, modern foreign languages, physical education, computer science, religious education and citizenship studied through our RE/Life programme and a range of creative and expressive arts including art, music, drama or dance and technology subjects such as food, textiles, and resistant materials.

 Throughout our students’ entire secondary education, this curriculum model ensures an entitlement that is enhanced with opportunities, through our elective curriculum, for subject mastery and further breadth where we offer a range of clubs, enrichments and societies; this will include sports clubs, elite sports, performing arts and subject clubs.
 Students are encouraged to study a broad range of subjects to deepen their educational experience and build a solid foundation of subject knowledge and skills.